apache/datasketches-website/docs/HLL/HllMap.md

 The intermediate maps between the base map and the final HLL map are of two types.
 The first few of these are called traverse maps where the coupons are stored as unsorted arrays.
-After the traverse maps are the coupon hash maps, where the coupons are stored in small OASH hash tables.
+After the traverse maps are the coupon hash maps, where the coupons are stored in small OASH (Open Address Single Hash) hash tables.

 All the intermediate maps support deletes and can dynamically grow and shrink as required by the input stream.

 The sketch estimator algorithms are unbiased with a Relative Standard Error (RSE) of about 2.6% with 68% confidence, or equivalently, about 5.2% with a 95% confidence.

+At the time this sketch was designed there was no requirement for merging these sketches, so the merge operation was never implemented.
+This sketch was designed to operate on a single server for real-time tracking and monitoring.

 ### Accuracy